|Willersey has a facebook page. Home Page | Menu & Search Page Email us here:-|

-There was a Dedication of the Memorial Bench at approximately 11:30am which took place immediately after the Remembrance Day service at St.Peter's Church.
+There was a Dedication of the Memorial Bench which took place at approximately 11:30am, immediately after the Remembrance Day service at St.Peter's Church.

-As expected this rainbow briefly appeared in the sky just before this dedication was read by Neville Jelfs.
+Suitably this rainbow briefly appeared in the sky just before this dedication was read by Neville Jelfs.

 It was fitting that former Royal Marine and boss of Cotswold Aspects, Jamie Clark put in the foundations for the new bench.

 The tree behind the bench has this plaque near its base.